mdomeck/data-structures-and-algorithms/challenges/src/main/resources/breadthFirstGraph.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
-Created a method BreathFirstTraversal that traversed the tree from the root.
+Created a method BreathFirstTraversal that starting with a node traversed in the order they were visited.
+Checking to not visit the same node twice.
-Adds value of current to output.
-While loop that checks for left value and right value and add to the queue.
-Adds each time the current to output.

 O(n^2) Time
 O(n) Space